Preston W. Smith

 Vice President – Operations

 Cliff is a managing member of Wildwood where he and his team oversees the day-to-day operations.
 Cliff specializes in natural resource management, spatial science, and economics.
-He holds a BSF in Forest Management and a Masters in Forest Economics and Spatial Science from Stephen F. Austin State University.
+He holds a BSF in Forest Management and a MSF in Forest Economics and Spatial Science from Stephen F. Austin State University.
 Cliff’s background is in commercial agriculture, timberland management, and wildland firefighting.
 He has obtained extensive experience in a variety of positions and ecosystems throughout the United States.
-Cliff is a Certified Forester and a Certified GIS Professional.
-He has lectured on environmental markets at the Yale School of Forestry and at Stephen F. Austin State University
+Cliff is a Professional Wetland Scientist, Certified Forester and a Certified GIS Professional.
+He has lectured on environmental markets at the Yale School of Forestry and at Stephen F. Austin State University’s College of Forestry and Agriculture where he serves as an adjunct faculty member.

 Larry has been directly involved in the ecosystem marketplace for over 12 years.
 He is the General Partner of Burleson Wetlands Mitigation Bank founded in 2003, and is also a founding partner of WLLL, LLC, in 2009.
 WLLL provides capital and oversight services for mitigation and conservation banking projects including Pineywoods Mitigation Bank, one of the largest banks in the country, and the American Burying Beetle Conservation Bank, LLC founded in 2012.
 Larry is now also a Managing Member of Wildwood, where he is involved with the day to day operations of all Wildwood projects.